 A major public education program was initiated in 1994 by SWCAA.
 This included classroom training for teachers in air pollution issues.
-This training program was sustained through 2002 with a workshop in Clark County and the distribution of 25 Environmental Resource Guides (ERG) to teachers within our five-county jurisdiction.
-Also, an interactive computer program, which explains a variety of air pollution subjects, was placed in 25 public and private facilities throughout SWCAA's jurisdiction.
-Schools, businesses and governmental facilities wanting to use this equipment should call SWCAA for information and scheduling.
+This training program was sustained through 2005 with two workshops in Clark County and the distribution of 24 Environmental Resource Guides (ERG) to teachers and educators within our five-county jurisdiction.
+Also, an interactive computer program, which explains a variety of air pollution subjects, was placed in 14 public and private facilities throughout SWCAA's jurisdiction.

-In an important continuing program, C-TRAN provided free bus rides on high ozone air pollution days that are called Clean Air Action Days.
-In 2002 five moderate, or "yellow" Clean Air Action Days were called and two high, or "orange" Clean Air Action Days were called.
-Typically, a significant increase in C-TRAN ridership is realized on these days, particularly on "orange" Clean Air Action Days when C-TRAN waives ticket fees.
+In an important continuing program, C-TRAN provided free bus rides on high ozone air pollution days that are designated Clean Air Action Days.
+In 2005 no Clean Air Action Days were called due to favorable weather conditions throughout the summer.
+Typically, a significant increase in C-TRAN ridership is realized on these days when C-TRAN waives ticket fees.

 Residents of southwest Washington are encouraged to participate in air pollution control.
 No regulations affecting the area's air quality are adopted by the Agency's Board of Directors without a prior public hearing, where the participation of any interested person is welcome.
 Copies of proposed rules, or rule changes, are available well in advance of the hearings.
-We encourage the public to contact SWCAA for handouts and further information, or monitor the website at www.swcleanair.org.
+We encourage the public to contact SWCAA for handouts and further information, or visit the agency website at www.swcleanair.org.